What is limestone neoprene?

 Limestone neoprene characteristics

-The quality of neoprene is determined by a couple of factors.
+We determine the quality of neoprene by a couple of factors.
 Firstly, the elongation percentage.
 This measures the amount of flexibility in the neoprene.
-The higher the number, the more stretch the neoprene has.
+The higher the number, the more stretchy the neoprene is.
 Therefore, the better it is.
-Secondly, the softness and weight are measured by calculating the density.
-The heavier the foam, the harder, and this also affects the stretch.
-Softer and lighter foam is considered more high-end when used in surfing wetsuits.
+Secondly, we measure the softness and weight by calculating the density.
+The heavier the foam, the harder, thus affecting the stretch.
+We consider softer and lighter foam to be more high-end.
 Thirdly the ozone and UV resistance.
 High resistance to ozone and UV rays results in more durable neoprene.
 This also means it is less easy to crack or get brittle.
 All these characteristics of limestone neoprene are more advanced than its predecessor petroleum-based neoprene.
-On top of that, it’s way less harmful to the environment.
-This makes limestone neoprene when used in the right grade, one of the most flexible and warm neoprene types available.
+On top of that, it’s less harmful to the environment.
+This makes limestone neoprene, when used in the right grade, one of the most flexible and warm neoprene types available.

 Double lined neoprene

-After limestone neoprene foam is sliced into sheets of the right thickness it is laminated with a stretchy fabric layer.
-Lining can be applied on both sides of the wetsuit.
-As a result, making your wetsuit more durable.
+After slicing limestone neoprene foam into sheets of the right thickness, we laminate it with a stretchy fabric layer.
+To make it more durable, lining can be applied on both sides of the wetsuit.
 On top of that, it protects it against outside influences like UV and ozone.
 The outside lining also offers protection from fingernails cutting through the neoprene.
-The inside of your wetsuit is lined with flexible and soft lining.
-Therefore your wetsuit feels comfortable to wear on the skin.
-The main body panels of most high-end wetsuits are lined with a quickdry plush lining.
+We line the inside of our wetsuits with flexible and soft material.
+Therefore, your wetsuit feels comfortable to wear on the skin.
+The main body panels of most high-end wetsuits, including ours, are lined with a quickdry plush lining.
 Resulting in an insulating layer between the body and the cold water.
 This quickdry plush fabric helps the material to dry faster too, so you can be ready for your next session in no-time.
 Double lined neoprene is neoprene which has fabric lining laminated onto both sides of the neoprene foam.

 Single lined neoprene